< Other entriesAPA 7 title page format example

 3. Author name

-First name, middle initial, last name.
-Omit degrees and titles.
-Include suffixes (e.g., Jr., III) if used.
+• Omit degrees and titles, but include suffixes (e.g., Jr., III) if applicable.

 4. School or institution